MechanicalRabbit/DataKnots.jl/doc/src/primer.md

 within query expressions.
 Parameters that are defined with `Given` can be used to remember values and reuse them.

-## Julia Language Integration
+## Julia Integration

-The embedding of DataKnots queries into Julia's syntax works relatively well, but is imperfect.

-### NamedTuple Display & Access

-Often named tuples show up in data, especially tables that are modeled as a vector of named tuple.
-Consider this trivial dataset.

-    knot = convert(DataKnot, (value = 7,))

-When our display code sees a `NamedTuple` it provides special display to show the column headers.

-    knot
-    #=>
-    │ value │
-    ┼───────┼
-    │     7 │
-    =#

-Access to a `NamedTuple` values could happen though `getfield`.

-    knot[getfield.(It, :value) .* 6]
-    #=>
-    │ It │
-    ┼────┼
-    │ 42 │
-    =#

-Since field access is so common, special treatment to automate this is provided via the identity (`It`).

-    knot[It.value .* 6]
-    #=>
-    │ It │
-    ┼────┼
-    │ 42 │
-    =#

-Both of these are there for convenience, they don't otherwise impact the semantics of the queries involved.
-In balance, these accommodations help the user with commonly encountered data.
+DataKnots is a query algebra embedded in the Julia programming language.
+We should discuss the interaction between the semantics of the query algebra and the semantics of Julia.

-### Composition Operator Precedence
+### Precedence of Composition

 DataKnots uses Julia's bitshift operator (`>>`) for composition.

-This works visually, but the *precedence* of this operator is not what would be best for DataKnots.
-Operators with higher precedence
-include: syntax (`.`, `::`), exponentiation (`^`), and unary (`+`,
-`-`, `√`).
-Unfortunately, typical binary operators such as addition (`+`) have a lower precedence.
-This conflict of expectations can sometimes cause confusion.
+This works visually, but the *precedence* of this operator does not match user expectations.
+Specifically, common binary operators such as addition (`+`) have a lower precedence.

-Consider the following query.
+This expectation mismatch could lead a user to write:

+    unitknot[Lift(1:3) >> It .+ It]
+    #-> ERROR: cannot apply + to Tuple{Array{Int,1},Nothing}⋮

+To fix this query, we add parentheses.

     unitknot[Lift(1:3) >> (It .+ It)]
     #=>